Mukono–Kyetume–Katosi–Nyenga Road: Controversy

-The road contract has been re-tendered, with CICO excluded from the process.
+The road contract was re-tendered, with CICO excluded from the process.
 A new consortium, composed of Solel Boneh International and Reynolds Construction Company emerged as the best bidder.
-Work has resumed, starting where CICO left off in September 2014.
-The new contract price is UGX:179 billion to complete the work and cover additional roads not originally included in the cancelled EUTAW contract.
+Work resumed, starting where CICO left off in September 2014.
+The new contract price was UGX:179 billion to complete the work and cover additional roads not originally included in the cancelled EUTAW contract.
 New roads include the tarmacking of the Nyenga-Njeru road, measuring approximately 10 km to connect with the New Jinja Bridge and relieve the main Kampala-Jinja Highway.
 Other roads include access roads to the Katosi landing site and an access road to the Buikwe District offices at Buikwe.